MAP

 Ideas for Use in the Classroom

 Divide students into groups and assign each group an extreme ecosystem.
-Have students use the map to identify any patterns in the distribution of their assigned ecosystem, such as latitudinal range, topography, or proximity to continents.
-Challenge students to extrapolate from these patterns as they predict the likely abiotic characteristics of their ecosystem, and then consider why these ecosystems are not found in other areas of the world.
+Have students use the map to identify any patterns in the of their assigned ecosystem, such as latitudinal range, topography, or proximity to continents.
+Challenge students to extrapolate from these patterns as they predict the likely characteristics of their ecosystem, and then consider why these ecosystems are not found in other areas of the world.
 Have students use outside sources to confirm or revise their predictions and research additional abiotic features of their ecosystem.

 Based on the abiotic characteristics of their ecosystem, have students predict what adaptations would be useful to the native flora and fauna.
 Prompt students to compile a list of native organisms and determine what adaptations enable them to survive in their extreme ecosystem.
 Allow students to share their research in a presentation to the class.